 certainly is a violation of your rights if you have been accused of committing

-defense lawyer to assist you.
-With more than 20 years of experience, our
+criminal defense lawyer to assist you.
+With more than 20 years of experience, our team at the

 Law Office of Steven Fine can provide you with results-oriented strategies.

 For assistance with your case, please contact our firm to

 schedule a free appointment.